 The drawings were brought to light this past spring, and in testing the flexibility of a new overhead scanner (CZUR), the stabilization functions of Photoshop, and nudges within the video editor (Vegas 15), it became something less than 7 minutes.
 And, since sound could now be added, I made a mix from old recordings (now 50 years older) that would have likely been in the basement at that time.

-It is on my Vimeo account, with this link -
+It is on my Vimeo "channel" with this link -

 The introductory company title, "ORK" (for "Optically Reproduced Kinetics"), is kept to show the level of "focus" and effects available in 1972.
-The "iris out" was produced by a series of progressively smaller circle cutouts.
+The "iris out" was produced by a series of progressively smaller circle cutouts on black construction paper.

 It was a nice revisit, almost a conversation with a foreign self still grasping for a larger visual vocabulary.
 I'm rather pleased with the outcome - always knew there was a cartoon in there, somewhere.